All Day Allergy-D

 Cetirizine and pseudoephedrine may pass into breast milk and may harm a nursing baby.
 Antihistamines and decongestants may also slow breast milk production.
 Do not use this medicine without a doctor's advice if you are breast-feeding a baby.

-How should I take All Day Allergy-D (cetirizine and pseudoephedrine)?
+How should I take All Day Allergy-D?

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.